• Paper Session 7b: Interactive Media I

 Breathwork is a twelve-channel sound installation where loudspeakers become breathing bodies.
 Each loudspeaker is encased in an inflatable bag that swells and contracts in response to low-frequency drones, forming a slow, ever-shifting breath-like choreography.

-Hamburg University of Technology, Building A, Videospace I Am Schwarzenberg-Campus 1, Hamburg, Germany
+Hamburg University of Technology, Building A, Videospace I (A 1.27) Am Schwarzenberg-Campus 1, Hamburg, Germany

 Faulty Oracle is an adaptive audiovisual installation that conjures a gloriously unreliable divinatory machine.
 Visitors pose questions through body language: gestures, movements, postures which the system interprets, misreads, and willfully transforms.
 In return, the oracle delivers cryptic animated answers, flickering between epiphany, nonsense, and hallucination.